 The board of directors recognizes its responsibility to protect students from physical and/or emotional harm.
 Staff members are expected to exhibit "good moral character and personal fitness" as they teach or supervise students.
-Staff members shall not engage in unprofessional conduct including:
+Staff members will not engage in unprofessional conduct including, but not limited to:

 The related acts of immorality and/or intemperance;